julian0920/Spotify-Api/README.md

 5. When The Application runs you can use Postman or another preferred tool of your choice to perform CRUD Operations on the H2 Database.

 ## Future improvements:
-- Add Mapping with foreign key and add JPA Relation between Album and Artist
 - Add Code Coverage with JUnit Tests and WireMock